 But while the impacts of climate change are at our doorstep, so are the solutions.
 CCAN is working to help adapt our coast to rising tides, reduce carbon emissions at the root of the problem, and tap into Virginia’s vast wind and solar energy resources.

-A Win-Win Solution: The Virginia Coastal Protection Act
+A Win-Win Solution: The Virginia Alternative Energy & Coastal Protection Act

 Hampton Roads needs a massive, coordinated investment in new and resilient infrastructure, living shorelines, emergency planning, and strategic retreat from vulnerable areas to keep people safe and dry.
 And we need money to pay for it—likely upwards of $1 billion for Norfolk alone.

-The Virginia Coastal Protection Act of 2016 (HB 351/SB 571) would create Virginia’s first dedicated fund to assist localities with implementing the flooding solutions they desperately need by joining the Regional Greenhouse Gas Initiative (RGGI), which will provide crucial funds for adaptation measures in Hampton Roads and throughout Virginia while lowering emissions in a way that is proven cost-effective.
+The Virginia Alternative Energy & Coastal Protection Act of 2017 (HB 2018/SB 1471) would assist localities with implementing the flooding solutions they desperately need by joining the Regional Greenhouse Gas Initiative (RGGI), which will provide crucial funds for adaptation measures in Hampton Roads and throughout Virginia while lowering emissions in a way that is proven cost-effective.

-RGGI is a cooperative effort including nine East Coast states from Maine to Maryland that caps carbon emissions from power plants, requiring utilities to purchase carbon allowances for the pollution they emit.
-The Virginia Coastal Protection Act would dedicate half of the revenues generated from the sale of carbon allowances will help fund resilience efforts.
-The other half will support economic development in Southwest Virginia, and clean energy and efficiency investments statewide.
+RGGI is a cooperative, cost-effective effort including nine East Coast states from Maine to Maryland that caps carbon emissions from power plants, requiring utilities to purchase carbon allowances for the pollution they emit.
+The Alternative Energy Coastal Protection Act would allocate revenues generated from the sale of carbon allowances into the Shoreline Resiliency Fund, a dedicated source of revenue to help localities fund climate resilience efforts.
+This fund will also support economic development in Southwest Virginia and expand clean energy and efficiency investments statewide.

 Why We Need Solutions Now: Hampton Roads is Ground Zero for the Climate Crisis in Virginia